mt3d/ThoughtHub/README.md

 **Disclaimer:** This project is created **for educational and learning purposes only**.

 ## Organization
-- Backend (ASP.NET Core API)
+- ThoughtHub.Api: The main backend API built with ASP.NET Core API
-- Frontend (Standalone Blazor WebAssembly app)
+- ThoughtHub.Ui.BlazorWasm: A frontend built as a Standalone Blazor WebAssembly app

 ## Building & Running